GuardianShieldOfficial/Filterlist/README.md

 ## 📬 Suggestions or Issues?

-Feel free to open a GitHub issue or contact via [your support URL or email].
+Feel free to open a GitHub issue.

 ---